-School wis the place where children are introduced to acting with understanding, where behaviour and knowledge are integrated and reflected in their actions.
-It is this which in course of time moulds their attitudes, interests, likes and dislikes towards various objects, individuals, issues and problems are likely to face in their life.
-Thus, the characteristics of the child passing out of a school is moulded by the kind curricular inputs prescribed and the way they are transacted schools.
-Needless to say that the schools have to make conscious effort to organize the learning experiences in such way that the children acquire desirable cognitive and often cognitive characteristics in a balanced fashion.
-As is the pointed out, cognitive objectives have come to dominate activities in our schools, invariably at the cast cognitive objectives.
-It is essential that concerted and scious efforts are made to organize such learning experiences that develop in the children at least the minimum set of outcomes in the non-cognitive domain.
+The school is the place where children are introduced to acting with understanding, where behaviour and knowledge are integrated and reflected in their actions.
+It is the school which in course of time moulds their attitudes, interest, likes and dislikes towards various objects, individuals, issues and problems they are likely to face in their life.
+Thus, the characteristics of the child passing out of a school is moulded by the kind of curricular inputs prescribed and the way they are transacted in the schools.
+Needless to say that the schools have to make a conscious effort to organize the learning experiences in such a way that the children acquire desirable cognitive and non-cognitive characteristics in a balanced fashion.
+As is often pointed out, cognitive objectives have come to dominate the activities in our schools, invariably at the cost of non-cognitive objectives.
+It is essential that concerted and conscious efforts are made to organize such learning experiences that develop in the children at least the minimum set of outcomes in the non-cognitive domain.